 - February 1999, Game #3

-Clearly, Circular Linear games are exceptionally rare, with a frequency rate of less than 1.5%.
-But… better safe than sorry.
-To demonstrate what the February test-takers may have had to deal with, I came up with a sample scenario of a Tiered Circular Linear game.
-Bear in mind: we have not seen an actual copy of February 2014 LSAT, and probably never will.
-Such is life.
+As you can see, Circular Linear games are exceptionally rare with a frequency rate of less than 1.5%.
+But they do occur!
+It’s better to be safe and studied than sorry.
+Here’s a sample scenario of a Tiered Circular Linear game.
+Bear in mind that since the February 2014 exam is undisclosed, we have not seen an actual copy of one in practice.

-Like all circular games released thus far, this one consists of a fixed number of variables assigned to spaces evenly distributed around a circle, or a table.
-Notice that for each seat at the table we need to keep track of two attributes: age (adult vs. child) and name (F, G, H, P, R, and S), hence the name “tiered” circular game.
-Thankfully, the two variable sets are fixed to each other, and so we do not need to determine who is an adult and who is a child.
+Like all circular games, this one consists of a fixed number of variables assigned to spaces evenly distributed around a circle or table.
+Notice that for each seat at the table we need to keep track of two attributes: age (adult vs. child) and name (F, G, H, P, R, and S).
+This is where the name “tiered” circular game comes from.
+Thankfully, the two variable sets are fixed to each other, so we don’t need to determine who is an adult or child.
 Using tiers may not be necessary.

-To start with, do not waste your time drawing out a table.
-Use a “spokes” diagram instead, with each seat represented by the end of a “spoke.”
-Since there is an even number of individuals seated around the table, everyone must sit directly across from someone else.
-A “spokes” diagram will help you represent this idea more easily:
+Don’t waste your time drawing out a table.
+Use a “spokes” diagram instead!
+Represent each seat by the end of a “spoke.”
+Since there is an even number of individuals around the table, everyone must sit directly across from someone else.
+A “spokes” diagram will help you represent this idea more easily.

-This approach has the added benefit of restricting the variables that can occupy any given seat to one of three, rather than one in six.
-Since two templates are incredibly restrictive, we can examine more closely the application of the last three rules in the game:
+This approach restricts the variables that occupy any given seat to one of three, rather than one of six.
+Because the two templates are restrictive, we can examine the application of the last three rules more closely.

 F does not sit immediately next to G.

-The second rule establishes that F does not sit immediately next to G. Since F and G are both adults, this rule would never be violated in Template 2.
-In Template 1, however, we need to ensure that F and G are never seated next to each other by placing another adult (H) between them:
+The second rule establishes that F doesn’t sit immediately next to G. Since F and G are both adults, Template 2 never violates this rule.
+In Template 1, however, we need to ensure that F and G never sit next to each other by placing another adult (H) between them.

 P does not sit immediately next to R.

-The third rule establishes that two of the children – P and R – do not sit next to each other.
-As with the previous rule, this rule would never be violated in Template 2, due to the alternating arrangement in that template.
-However, we need to ensure that P and R are not immediately adjacent in Template 1, and so a third child – S – must separate them, as shown below:
+The third rule establishes that two of the children, P and R, do not sit next to each other.
+As with the previous rule, Template 2 never violates this rule due to the alternating arrangement in the template.
+For Template 1, we need to ensure that P and R aren’t immediately adjacent in Template 1.
+So the third child, S, must separate them.

 H does not sit immediately next to S.

 The last rule forbids S (a child) from sitting immediately next to H (an adult).
-Clearly this would never be a problem in Template 1, because H and S sit directly across from one another in that template (see above).
-However, we must ensure that the rule is not violated in Template 2, where the adults and children alternate seats.
-If S cannot sit next to H, the two children sitting next to H must be none other than P and R; conversely, the two adults sitting next to S must be F and G:
+In Template 1, H and S sit directly across from each other, so clearly this isn’t a problem.
+However, Template 2 needs to ensure it doesn’t violate this rule, as well.
+If S cannot sit next to H, the two children sitting next to H must be none other than P and R; conversely, the two adults sitting next to S must be F and G.